GANF is part of C.I.T Academies

 Kate started teaching at Sandon School in 1998 and continues to be passionate about providing a balanced and holistic education for all of our learners.

-She enjoys teaching across all key stages at both Sandon and Ambergate.
+She enjoys teaching across all key stages across GANF.

-Kate has lead Early Years provision and communication across both sites for the last 3 years and is also responsible for PMLD provision on Sandon site.
-She is currently leading curriculum on Sandon site with a focus on the ongoing development of a broad, balanced and personalised curriculum for all of our learners at Sandon.
+Kate has lead Early Years provision and communication across both campuses for the last 3 years and is also responsible for PMLD provision at Sandon.
+She is currently leading curriculum with a focus on the ongoing development of a broad, balanced and personalised curriculum for all of our learners at Sandon.

 Kate holds a BEd (hons) teaching qualification and a postgraduate certificate in Autism from Northampton University.